tanyaagarwal2912/Employee-Retention-Prediction-Project/README.md

 ~Develop a function in python and apply it to pandas data frame

-~Perform EDA using matplotlib and seabird libraries
+~Perform EDA using matplotlib and seaborn libraries

 ~Plot KDE plots, box plots, count plots